 8. Rose Cafe — Venice

-This delicious contender at @therosevenice has bacon, eggs, potatoes, avocado, and a great salsa Rioja.
+This delicious contender has bacon, eggs, potatoes, avocado, and a great salsa Rioja.

 The Breakfast Burrito at Escuela Taqueria: egg, pancetta, refried beans, avocado, pico de gallo, and salsa verde.

-Awesome Breakfast Burrito at Paper or Plastik — eggs, queso fresco, potatos, salsa, turkey chorizo, and spinach.
-It takes a long time to get, but it’s worth the wait.
+Awesome Breakfast Burrito — eggs, queso fresco, potatos, salsa, turkey chorizo, and spinach.
+Worth the wait.

-The Rib Tips Breakfast Burrito at Poppy + Rose has ribs, eggs, cheese, brick hash, creme fraiche, and BBQ sauce.
+Love their Rib Tips Breakfast Burrito with brick hash, creme fraiche, and BBQ sauce.

 9. All Time — Los Feliz

-I tried about 40 others on my quest, but I expect to be called out for missing some clear contenders.
+I tried another 50 or so on my quest, but I expect to be called out for missing some clear contenders.
 What are your favorites?
 What did I get wrong?
 And where do I need to head next?

 3 thoughts on “These are the best breakfast burritos in LA”

 Lucky Boy breakfast burrito is a classic, although I always do bacon only and add avocado!
 Need to try chicken chorizo!